OHNLPIR/OMOP_CDM_IO/README.md

 repository is specialized for Mayo's BioBank clinical note collection and will not function for anything else)
 - A UMLS license
 - A multithreaded computing environment
+- OHDSI ATHENA csv specifications (can be found at http://athena.ohdsi.org/)
+- cTAKES dictionary resources (can be found at http://ctakes.apache.org/)

 ## Runtime Arguments
 ### Required Arguments